BY ALISHA WITHAM, BS, RD

 #8 Swap out store-bought salad dressings for DIY versions.

 Creating “Do it yourself (DIY)” salad dressings will save you money and lower the amount of sugar you consume.
 A typical store-bought dressing like Newman’s Own Lite Honey Mustard Dressing provides 5 grams of sugar for every 2 tablespoons.
 Common ingredients to use when creating your own dressing include Greek yogurt, Dijon mustard, extra-virgin olive oil, lemon juice, and vinegar.
-Click this link for three DIY salad dressing recipes to try!
+See recipes links at the top of the page.

 #9 Avoid flavored yogurt.